Finnish Films of 2020: 'Ladies Of Steel', ‘Laughing Matters’, ‘Games People Play’

 Frowneys: Ending, Pirjo Lonka, structure

-Director Reetta Aalto’s first own venture in the feature world comes in form of Stand Up (Naurun Varjolla in Finnish) where we follow a 30-something Maria (Elena Leeve) whose screenwriting career hasn’t evolved as expected so she finds herself trying stand-up comedy in the search of revitalizing herself.
+Director Reetta Aalto’s first own venture in the feature world comes in form of Laughing Matters (Naurun Varjolla in Finnish) where we follow a 30-something Maria (Elena Leeve) whose screenwriting career hasn’t evolved as expected so she finds herself trying stand-up comedy in the search of revitalizing herself.
 Fairly quickly Maria finds her shtick and gets a spot on a tour with three other comedians; Kira (Aino Sirje), Karri (Ernest Lawson) and Tommi (Joonas Saartamo).
 This eventually leads the film to turn into a road-movie-of-sorts but sadly the road is also where it strays away from utilising that aspect, preferring to stage the action in hotels and apartment buildings instead.
 There’s a real rush to get to the relationship drama so building up the jokes (as you do in comedy, film or stand-up) gets put on the back-burner.
 This is why the otherwise solid premise is completely wasted and watered down.

 Floating around locations is a misstep because the character work of Leeve’s main character is extremely effectively done.
 We get to know about her, then know her strengths and insecurities which is also helped by fine outing by the actor and those three surrounding her.
 There’s enough chemistry to go around and the stage should be the place to showcase that in the best way.
 However the stage is where we rarely get to go to and even that is full of weird choices – aspect ratio and lack of static shots in the cinematography department seem completely wrong while the fading out the room sound and cutting to Maria jogging on a bridge are awkwardly edited in and shot.
 The group of actors and comedy stage were the best bets here but it’s a bit more chaotic than it is funny.